DeactivatedWhatSoever/NSL/me/functional_programming_simplified.md

 * If all variables are immutable, how do I handle changes in my code?
 	* For instance, if I’m writing an order-entry system for a pizza store, what do I do when the customer wants to change their pizza crust or toppings in the middle of entering an order?
 * Why is recursion better?
 Is it really better?
 Why can’t I just use `var` fields inside my functions, as long as I don’t share those `var`s outside the function scope?
-* Is “Functional I/O” really better than “Traditional I/O”
+* Is “Functional I_O” really better than “Traditional I_O”
 * Are there certain applications where the FP approach is better or worse?
 * In what points does it vary with OOP?
 	* Does FP need access modifiers?